RayBytes/summarize-gpt/README.md

 ## Whats in the project?

 - API through which you can generate summaries with ease
+- Great prompt to produce good results from the AI
 - Currently a demo inside to guide you on how to use the project

 ## How to start?